 Wires are pieces of metal that transport electricity.
-They are key to all electrical devices, from the electric circuit board in a computer to the transformer in a neighborhood, or even the electrical transmission system carrying electric power hundreds of kilometers.
+They are usually flexible which makes them easier to use.
+These electrical conductors are key to all electrical devices, from the electric circuit board in a computer to the transformer in a neighborhood, or even the electrical transmission system carrying electric power hundreds of kilometers.
 Without wires electricity would be unavailable for everyone, making them a necessary component to modern life.
 Depending on their purpose, wires can have varying sizes and compositions.

 Differing cross sectional sizes of wires are known as wire gauges, they are organized by the American Wire Gauge system (AWG).
 Knowing the gauge is important because each is rated for a different ampacity, meaning that each wire size has a maximum electric current it can handle before damage (possibly serious) might occur.
 To read more on the American Wire Gauge system and how differing gauge sizes are utilized visit the wire gauge page.

 Most wires are coated in an insulating material in order to prevent electrocution when handling.
 Typically this insulating material is composed of plastic or rubber-like material.
 However, very large wires used for electrical power transmission aren't always insulated since they are far overhead and their danger is limited.
 Smaller wires are often made of ductile material so that they can bend and be bent easily.